grommet/grommet/src/js/components/Layer/README.md

 **layer.container.zIndex**

-The stack order of Layer Container Expects `number`.
+The stack order of Layer Container.
+Expects `number`.

 Defaults to